Areas of specialization:

 Friginal, E. (2009).
 The Language of Outsourced Call Centers: A Corpus-Based Study of Cross Cultural Interaction.
 Amsterdam: John Benjamins Publishing Company.

-Hardy, J. and Friginal, E. (to appear).
+Hardy, J. and Friginal, E. (2016).
 Genre Variation in Student Writing: A Multi-Dimensional Analysis.

 Friginal, E. and Cullom, M. (2014).
 Saying ‘No’ in Outsourced Call Center Communications.
 Asian Englishes Journal, 4, 23-37.